 15 – Tron is Coming!

 YES!
 It’s hard to contain our excitement, but a Tron attraction is coming to Magic Kingdom!
 If visiting Magic Kingdom now, you’ll already notice construction taking place near Space Mountain and Tomorrowland Speedway where Tron will be located.
-Shanghai Disney currently has the Tron Lightcycle Power Run attraction and it’s known as the highest ranking attraction there.
+Shanghai Disney currently has the Tron Lightcycle Power Run attraction and it’s known as the highest-ranking attraction there.
 We expect the same for Magic Kingdom!
 Get ready to board a coaster-like attraction where guests will sit upon a two-wheeled light cycle for the ride of a lifetime.
-Tron at Magic Kingdom is scheduled to open in 2021.

 For a no obligation, FREE Quote on a Disney vacation package, please contact our travel partner Magical Vacation Planner at 407-442-0227 (407-442-0215 for Spanish).
 You can also request a FREE quote online by Clicking HERE.